Choosing an Optometrist vs. an Ophthalmologist for Contact Lenses

 Why Choose an Optometrist?

 If your eyes are healthy and don’t require specialized surgical treatment, visiting an optometrist is the obvious choice.
 Moreover, beyond performing routine eye exams, optometrists can detect, diagnose and manage eye diseases that require medical and non-medical treatment.

 These treatments include, but are not limited to:

 Dry Eye Treatment, Vision Therapy, Low Vision Management, Myopia Control, Specialty Contact Lens Fitting, Management and/or treatment of various corneal conditions and irregularities.

 Think of your optometrist as a primary care physician for your eyes.
 When in need of a routine eye check-up, or if you’re dealing with an eye condition or notice your vision changing, it’s time to visit the optometrist.

-If you’re interested in fitting specialty or traditional contact lenses to aid with specific eye conditions or misshapen corneas, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang at the Scleral Lens and Keratoconus Center at Issaquah Eyeworks can help.
+If you’re interested in fitting specialty or traditional contact lenses to aid with specific eye conditions or misshapen corneas, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang at the Scleral Lens and Keratoconus Center at Issaquah Eyeworks can help.

 Fitting Contact Lenses

 Whether you’re a first-time lens wearer or you’ve recently had a prescription change, it’s essential to ensure a proper fit.
 When lenses are not properly fitted, it can prove to be uncomfortable and can lead to vision problems, infections, or scarring.
 That’s where we come in.